• Reading time:25 mins read

 • Hazy at high power;

-• Tripod is not sturdy.
+• A tripod is not sturdy.

-#9 Bushnell Legend T-Series 15-45x60mm Spotting Scope
+9# Bushnell Legend T-Series 15-45x60mm Spotting Scope

 Bushnell Legend T-Series 15-45x60mm Spotting Scope

 A Mil-Hash reticle is joined to a Mil-Base riflescope reticle to speed up the zeroing process in the Bushnell Legend Tactical Spotting Scope.
 PC3 Phase lens coatings improve resolution and contrast, optics that are fully multi-coated for anti-reflection.
 This Bushnell Spotting Scope comes with the necessary mounts to fix extra riflescopes, lights, or other accessories.
-The Spotting Scope body has matte finishing in Flat Dark Earth color, equipped with 60 mm objective lens diameter, giving 15 – 45 x magnification.
+The Spotting Scope body has a matte finish in Flat Dark Earth color, equipped with a 60 mm objective lens diameter, giving 15 – 45 x magnification.

 Video review